 It is each registrant's responsibility to maintain a record of CE in their Registrant File.
 The file should include the following documents:

-- Continuing Competency Activity Log and other details of Continuing Education activities (ie. receipts, course brochures/descriptions, handouts and notes);
+- Continuing Competency Activity Log and other details of Continuing Education activities (ie. CE Certificate, Official Confirmation with all CE details, receipts, course brochures/descriptions, handouts and notes);

 - Documents showing the number of patients visits per month or year;